-Image #2 below depicts a catwalk now deployed along the South Path.
+The image below depicts a catwalk currently deployed along the South Path.
 It is cantilevered outside the upper deck supports and fenced in by an orange safety net.
 Access is by a short flight of stairs at each end.

 Once work is complete, the catwalk can be re-purposed as a limited use bikeway.

 The “quick” fix entails spanning the cantilevers with lightweight fiberglass decking5 and re-deploying the safety net currently strung across the upper level.
 Access would remain by stairs.

 The resulting path is just wide enough for one-way operation, but the Agency would have new capacity to manage demand on the NorthWalk during periods of peak use.